Going for Broke (2003 film): Production

-Although set in Reno, Nevada, Going For Broke was shot entirely in the city of Montreal, in the province of Quebec, Canada.
+Although set in Reno, Nevada, Going For Broke was shot entirely in the city of Montreal, Quebec, Canada.

 Reception

 Ben Stamos of FilmInk said of Going For Broke, "the Turner Classic Movie, Going for Broke, is a great example of a TV movie that is able to pull back the curtain on the realities of gambling addiction.
 As the movie progresses, the audience can see the mental strain wearing Laura down, her priorities changing from where they began at opening credits and the desperation that drives her to make worse and worse decisions."
 Going For Broke aired of the Lifetime Movie Network in the United States and various local stations in Canada, after which it was released to DVD video by Lifetime.
 A German edition of the film (English with German and Polish subtitles) was released to DVD by Paramount, where it appeared sporadically on Amazon.
 Bootleg uploads of the film continue to appear on YouTube, while it streams legitimately through Turner Classic Movies and continues to be sold on DVD.